carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 > > {"created_at": "Mon Apr 18 18:15:33 +0000 2022", "id": 1516118249443844102, ...
 > > {"created_at": "Mon Apr 18 18:15:33 +0000 2022", "id": 1516118248110100483, ...
 > > ~~~
+> > Well?
+> > Can we scroll through and examine it?
+> > Is there the equivelent of a 'diff' command in Bash?
 > > {: .output}
 > {: .solution}
 {: .challenge}